The more money you earn, the more you stand to save with this tax tip.Read more…

-The good news is there are plenty of simple things you can do to save money, and maybe even get a refund from the ATO.
+There are plenty of simple things you can do to save money on tax, and maybe even get a refund from the ATO.
 Let’s take a closer look at how Australia’s income tax system works and what you can do to lower your tax bill.

 How do I reduce my tax?